NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/NavigatingtheFrontiersofTomorrow.md

 Blockchain is all the rage these days.
 It seems like everyone is buying cryptocurrencies.

-The quadrennial bull market, digital gold Bitcoin, red-hot ICOs, meme coins with hundredfold increases...
+The quadrennial bull market, digital gold Bitcoin, red-hot IXOs, meme coins with hundredfold increases...

 Hold on, let me check the calendar.
 It's May 2023...
 Looks like we're almost due for another bull market, if it comes on schedule.
 Last time was 2020, so maybe this time it'll be 2024.